Beyond Factual Accuracy: Evaluating Coverage of Diverse Factual Information in Long-form Text Generation: Appendix

+The performance analysis presented in Tables \ref{tab:model-performance-cs2-cs3-8b} and \ref{tab:retrieval-models} reveals several important patterns in model behavior.
+When comparing the 8B and 70B versions of Llama-3.1 as coverage models, we observe that the 8B model generally produces higher raw coverage scores, while the 70B model demonstrates stronger correlation with human judgments.
+This suggests a trade-off between computational efficiency and evaluation accuracy.
+The retrieval model comparison shows consistent advantages for dense retrieval methods over traditional BM25, with the Snowflake-Arctic-Embed models showing particular strength in handling queries where simple lexical matching is insufficient.
+Web-based retrieval consistently produces higher factuality scores compared to corpus-based approaches across all tested models.
 Table \ref{tab:retrieval-models} analyzes the impact of different retrieval models on the correlation between \framework variants and human judgments.
-The results show that more sophisticated dense retrieval models (Snowflake-Arctic-Embed-L) consistently outperform traditional BM25 across all \framework variants, with improvements particularly notable in \framework 2 and 3.
+The results show that larger dense retrieval models (Snowflake-Arctic-Embed-L) consistently outperform traditional BM25 across all \framework variants, with improvements particularly notable in \framework 2 and 3.